Advertiser Disclosure

 Why Is It Important to Raise Your Credit Score?

 Creditors may look at your credit score to see if you qualify for financing, a rental unit, and other perks.
-Having the minimum credit score will help you secure capital, but you’ll receive a higher interest rate for barely making the mark.
-On the other hand, raising your credit score can save thousands of dollars in your lifetime between lower interest rates and more attractive rent and utility payments.
+Having the minimum credit score will help you secure capital, but you’ll receive a high interest rate for barely making the mark.
+On the other hand, raising your credit score by following good credit habits can save thousands of dollars in your lifetime.
 Saving money in these areas will help you keep up with other debts, invest in your portfolio, and spend money on yourself.

 How Fast Does Your Credit Score Update?